 This is a great daily toothpaste that supports gum health, while gently whitening and protecting your teeth.
 It has a thick non-gritty texture and a fresh minty flavor (view on Amazon).

 - Neutralizes plaque bacteria

 - Formulated to foam in a way that penetrates hard to reach places

 - Gently cools gums during and after brushing

 - Contains Stannous Fluoride to strengthen enamel, prevent plaque and cavities and relieve the pain of sensitivity

-Crest Gum Detoxify is specifically formulated to neutralise and control plaque around the gum line.
+Crest Gum Detoxify is specifically formulated to neutralize and control plaque around the gum line.
 It is engineered to provide a cooling, soothing foam that reaches areas your toothbrush cannot.

 The active ingredient it contains, stannous fluoride, not only fights cavities, but also has antibacterial properties that fight plaque as well as laying a protective mineral barrier over the tooth surface to strengthen tooth enamel and help prevent sensitivity pain.

-In addition, zinc citrate is used to neutralise the ph value in the mouth and reduce harmful acids.
+In addition, zinc citrate is used to neutralize the ph value in the mouth and reduce harmful acids.